Home / About / Governance and Leadership / Board of Trustees 2025 - 2026

 Baton Rouge, LA

-A native of Louisiana, J. Renea Austin-Duffin is an accomplished and proven leader in the private sector and government.
+A native of Louisiana, Renea Duffin is an accomplished and proven leader in the private sector and government.
 She earned her Bachelor of Science degree in Business/Public Administration from Louisiana State University and a Master of Public Administration degree from Southern University.

-In summer 2006 Renea put her professional career on pause and became full-time caregiver to her sister who was living with cancer.
-This life changing experience inspired her to seek “success with significance”.
-Since February 2007 she has served as the Vice-President of Cancer Support and Outreach at Mary Bird Perkins Cancer Center.
-She is responsible for the oversight and strategic development for mission-based programs and services within a 30-parish service area to lessen the burden of cancer in the community.
-These programs include education, research and early detection, including the management of three mobile medical clinics.
-She also responsible for the Cancer Centers grants management program which has a portfolio of grants in excess of $5 million.
-Renea also serves as the governmental affairs liaison for the Cancer Center at local, state and federal level.
+In summer 2006, Renea put her professional career on pause and became a full-time caregiver to her sister who was living with cancer.
+This life-changing experience inspired her to seek "success with significance."
+Since February 2007, she has served as the Vice President of Cancer Support and Outreach at Mary Bird Perkins Cancer Center.
+She is responsible for the oversight and strategic development of mission-based programs and services within a 30-parish service area to lessen the burden of cancer in the community.
+These programs include education, research, and early detection, including the management of three mobile medical clinics.
+She is also responsible for the Cancer Center's grants management program, which has a portfolio of grants in excess of $5 million.
+Renea also serves as the governmental affairs liaison for the Cancer Center at local, state, and federal levels.

 Jennifer Bires, MSW, LCSW, OSW-C, FACCC